Video Monetization

 A Uscreen example

-Vimeo OTT
+Vimeo OTT (Vimeo Streaming)

-G2 rating: 4.3
+G2 rating: 4.3/5

 Vimeo is one of the biggest platforms outside of YouTube for sharing videos online, but it provides more monetization options through its over-the-top (OTT) platform.
-Creators can opt for subscription-based memberships, video on demand, advertising, or free streaming options on many different platforms.
+Creators can opt for subscription-based memberships, video-on-demand streaming, advertising, or free options on many different platforms.

-• Branded apps: Uscreen data shows that creators with branded apps see 15% less monthly churn than those without, and Vimeo powers over 3,000 branded apps.
+• Branded apps: Uscreen data shows that creators with branded apps see 15% less monthly churn than those without, and Vimeo powers over 3,100+ branded apps.

 • Free plan: You’ll get limited video storage and options, but you can start building your OTT service with Vimeo’s free plan to try it out.